-NURS 3403 Health Assessment (3 credit hours)
+NURS 2404 Health Assessment (4 credit hours) - Revised Program (see pg.
+134)

 An introduction to the basic concepts of health assessment for individuals across the lifespan, both in health and in illness.
 Focus is on patient centered assessment including physiological/pathophysiological, psychomotor, and cultural factors.
 Instruction in and practice of taking comprehensive health histories.
 Student will organize, document, and interpret data as well as demonstrate the ability to communicate effectively with the patent and team.
 Pre-requisite: Acceptance into upper division nursing courses.